Larynx (Voice Box) & Hypopharynx Surgery

 What is Post-Laryngectomy Rehabilitation?

-Post-laryngectomy rehabilitation is a comprehensive recovery process designed for patients who have undergone total laryngectomy surgery (removal of the voice box).
+Post laryngectomy rehabilitation is a comprehensive recovery process designed for patients who have undergone total laryngectomy surgery (removal of the voice box).
 This rehabilitation focuses on helping patients adapt to changes in breathing, speaking, and swallowing while improving overall quality of life.

 After surgery, patients breathe through a stoma (opening in the neck) and require guidance to regain communication abilities and daily functionality.
+Specialized voice rehabilitation after laryngectomy and speech therapy after laryngectomy play a crucial role in restoring communication skills and supporting long-term laryngectomy recovery.

 Oral Surgery